-From by the bay, wishing you savory stuffing food memories!
+From by the bay wishing you porcini food memories!

-16 cups brioche bread, cut into ½ inch cubes with crust
+8 cups country bread, cut into ½ inch cubes with crust, approximately 1 loaf bread

 1 cup grated parmesan cheese

 2 cups low sodium chicken stock

 1 teaspoon fresh ground black pepper